Lehighton, Pennsylvania

-Lehighton (/li'haɪtən/) is a borough in Carbon County, Pennsylvania, United States.
-It is part of Northeastern Pennsylvania.
+Lehighton (/li'haɪtən/) is a borough in Carbon County, in Northeastern Pennsylvania.

 Due in part to water power from the Lehigh River, Lehighton was an early center for U.S. industrialization.
 The Lehigh Valley Railroad was for years a major employer up until the post-World War II era when railroad and industry restructuring led to job and population losses.

-As of the 2020 U.S. census, Lehighton's population was 5,248, down from a peak population of 7,000 in 1940.
+As of the 2020 U.S. census, Lehighton's population was 5,248.
 Lehighton is the most populous borough in Carbon County and still the county's business hub.
 The Lehigh River, a 109 mi tributary of the Delaware River, flows through Lehighton.

 History

-At the time of the first European's encounters with historic American tribes, this area was part of the shared hunting territory of the Iroquoian Susquehannock and the Algonquian Lenape, also called the Delaware, after their language and territory along the Delaware River, peoples, who were often at odds.
+At the time of the first European's encounters with indigenous American tribes, this area was part of the shared hunting territory of the Iroquoian Susquehannock and the Algonquian Lenape peoples, who were often at odds.
+The Lenape are also called the Delaware, after their language and territory along the Delaware River.

 Close relatives of the peoples of New England and along the St. Lawrence Valley of Canada occupied much of the coastal mid-Atlantic area in Delaware, New Jersey, Eastern Pennsylvania, and lower eastern New York, including Long Island.
 The Susquehannock confederacy's homelands were mainly along the Susquehanna River, from the Mohawk Valley in lower New York southerly to the Chesapeake and Virginia's Shenandoah Valley, but may have ranged into the empty lands of West Virginia, Eastern Ohio, and Western Pennsylvania.

-The Dutch and Swedes first settled the Delaware Valley, and found the area north of the Lehigh Gap to be lightly occupied, probably by transients, but traveled regularly by the Susquehannock.
+The Dutch and Swedes first settled the Delaware Valley and found the area north of the Lehigh Gap to be lightly occupied, probably by transients, but traveled regularly by the Susquehannock.
 This tribe traveled quite a bit according to the American Heritage Book of Indians, including being described in lofty terms by John Smith when a band visited the new Jamestown, Virginia colony.
-In the decades of the Beaver Wars in the mid-1600s, the Susquehannocks conquered and made the Lenape a tributary tribe — and also nearly inflicted an overwhelming defeat on the powerful Iroquois Confederacy,.
+In the decades of the Beaver Wars in the mid-1600s, the Susquehannocks conquered and made the Lenape a tributary tribe — and also nearly inflicted an overwhelming defeat on the powerful Iroquois Confederacy.
 Shortly thereafter, the Susquehannocks suffered a reversal, falling first to epidemic disease that raged for three years which killed off perhaps 90% of their population, and a series of battles on most of their frontiers as various enemies took advantage.
 This vacated the southeastern and central Pennsylvania regions for the Delaware peoples.
 However, all tribes were thereafter displaced westwards by continued colonial growth.
 Delaware dominance at the time of European colonization is why William Penn's settlers adopted Lenape Lenki (Delaware) names for landscape features, and less than a handful of Susquehannock names.